-Most companies respond to a sources sought by only answering the given questions and providing the information requested by the government.
+Most companies respond to a sources-sought notice by only answering the given questions and providing the information requested by the government.

-There are several key strategies for responding to a sources sought.
-The first is creating a standardized response format with a cover page, corporate overview, and capability statement.
-The second is recognizing that you should utilize a sources sought to “influence the acquisition.”
+There are several key strategies for responding to a sources-sought notice The first is creating a standardized response format with a cover page, corporate overview, and capability statement.
+The second is recognizing that you should utilize a sources-sought notice to “influence the acquisition.”
 You influence the acquisition by making recommendations and “ghosting” your strengths and the weaknesses of the competition.

-This course will be heavy on examples to maximize your understanding of the various techniques and strategies for responding to a sources sought to influence the acquisition.
+This course will be heavy on examples to maximize your understanding of the various techniques and strategies for responding to a sources-sought notice to influence the acquisition.

 Target Audience: Small businesses pursuing federal market opportunities